-1 administrator considers necessary or appropriate to determine whether any person has violated, is 2 violating, or is about to violate this [Act] or a rule adopted or order issued under this [Act], or to aid in 3 the enforcement of this [Act] or in the adoption of rules and forms under this [Act];

-- (2) may require or permit a person to testify, file a statement, or produce a record, under oath or otherwise as the administrator determines, as to all the facts and circumstances concerning the matter to be investigated or in a an action or proceeding; or an investigated; and - (3) may publish information concerning a proceeding, or an investigation under, or a violation of, this [Act] or a rule adopted or order issued under this [Act] if the administrator determines it is necessary or appropriate in the public interest or for the protection of investors. - (b) [Administrator powers to investigate.]
-For the purpose of an investigation under this [Act], the administrator or a designated officer may administer oaths and affirmations, subpoena witnesses, seek compulsion of attendance, take evidence, and require the production of any records that the administrator considers relevant or material to the investigation. - (c) [Procedure and remedies for noncompliance.]
-If a person fails or refuses to testify, to file a statement, to produce records, or to obey a subpoena issued by the administrator or a designated officer under this [Act], the administrator [may refer the matter to the Attorney General or the proper attorney, who] may apply to [insert name of the appropriate court] or a court of another state to enforce compliance.
-The court may order the person to do any or all of the following: - (1) order the person appear before the administrator or a designated officer; - (2) testify about the matter under investigation or in question; - (2) (3) produce records;
+- (a) The administrator: - (1) may make public or private investigations within or outside of this State that the administrator considers necessary or appropriate to determine whether any person has violated, is violating, or is about to violate this [Act] or a rule adopted or order issued under this [Act], or to aid in the enforcement of this [Act] or in the adoption of rules and forms under this [Act]; - (2) may require or permit a person to testify, file a statement, or produce a record, under oath or otherwise as the administrator determines, as to all the facts and circumstances concerning the matter to be a an action or proceeding, or an investigated; and - (3) may publish information concerning \underline{a} proceeding, or an investigation under, or a violation of, this [Act] or a rule adopted or order issued under this [Act] if the administrator determines it is necessary or appropriate in the public interest or for the protection of investors. - (b) For the purpose of an investigation under this [Act], the administrator or a designated officer may administer oaths and affirmations, subpoena witnesses, seek compulsion of attendance, take evidence, and require the production of any records that the administrator considers relevant or material to the investigation. - (c) If a person fails or refuses to testify, to file a statement, to produce records, or to

-I (3) (4) obey injunctive relief, including restricting or prohibiting the offer or sale of 2 securities or providing investment advice; 3 (4) (5) pay a civil penalty against the person not less than [\$] and not greater than 4 [\$] per for each violation; 5 [(5) (6) an order finding be held the person in contempt]; or 6 (6) (7) any other necessary or appropriate relief.
-7 [This subsection does not preclude a person from applying to [insert name of the appropriate 8 court] or a court of another state for appropriate relief from a request to appear, testify, protect records, 9 file a statement, or obey a subpoena.]
-10 (d) An individual is not excused from attending in obedience to the subpoena of the administrator 11 or a designated officer [or in a proceeding instituted by the administrator] on the ground that the required 12 testimony, statement, or record, or other evidence, directly or indirectly, may tend to incriminate the 13 individual or subject the individual to a fine, penalty or forfeiture.
-If the individual asserts a claim against 14 self-incrimination, the administrator may apply [in the appropriate court] to compel the testimony, the 15 filing of the statement, or the production of the record.
-If the testimony, the filing of the statement, or the 16 production of the record is compelled, the information, record, or other evidence, directly or indirectly, 17 may not be used against the individual so compelled in a criminal case, except that the individual testifying 18 or providing the statement is not exempt from prosecution and punishment for perjury or contempt 19 committed in testifying or in the statement.
-20 (d) [Use immunity procedure.]
-An individual is not excused from attending, testifying, 21 producing any statement, record or other evidence, or obeying a subpoena of the administrator or a designated officer [or in a proceeding instituted by the administrator] on the ground that the required testimony, statement, record, or other evidence, directly or indirectly, may tend to incriminate the individual or subject the individual to a criminal fine, penalty or forfeiture.
-If the individual refuses to testify or produce any statement, record [or other evidence] on the basis of the individual's privilege against self-incrimination, the administrator may apply [to the name of the appropriate court] to compel the testimony, the filing of the statement, the production of the record [or other evidence.]
-No testimony or other evidence compelled under such an order, or other information directly or indirectly may be used against the individual in a criminal case, except in a prosecution for perjury or contempt or otherwise failing to comply with the order.
+1 obey a subpoena issued by the administrator or a designated officer under this [Act], the 2 administrator [may refer the matter to the Attorney General or the proper attorney, who] may 3 apply to [insert name of appropriate court] or a court of another State to enforce compliance.
+The 4 court may order any or all of the following: 5 (1) order the person to appear before the administrator or a designated officer; 6 (2) the person to testify about the matter under investigation or in question; 7 (2) (3) production of records; 8 (3) (4) injunctive relief, including restricting or prohibiting the offer or sale of 9 securities or providing investment advice; 10 (4)(5) a civil penalty against the person not less than [\$] and not greater than [\$] 11 per violation; 12 (5) (6) an order finding holding the person in contempt; or 13 (6) (7) any other necessary or appropriate relief.
+14 [Nothing in this subsection precludes a person from applying to [insert name of appropriate 15 court or a court of another state for relief from a request to appear, testify, protect records, file 16 a statement, or obey a subpoena.]
+17 (d) An individual is not excused from attending in obedience to the subpoena of the 18 administrator or a designated officer [or in a proceeding instituted by the administrator] on the 19 ground that the required testimony, statement, or record, or other evidence, directly or indirectly, 20 may tend to incriminate the individual or subject the individual to a fine, penalty or forfeiture.
+It 21 the individual asserts a claim against self-incrimination, the administrator may apply [in the 22 appropriate court] to compel the testimony, the filing of the statement, or the production of the 23 record.
+If the testimony, the filing of the statement, or the production of the record is compelled, 24 the information, record, or other evidence, directly or indirectly, may not be used against the individual so compelled in a criminal case, except that the individual testifying or providing the statement is not exempt from prosecution and punishment for perjury or contempt committed in testifying or in the statement.